tatkins1/clarityctf2017/headlines/Readme.md

 Points | Criteria
 ------ | --------
-5 | Identify common data elements across these disparate news items.
+10 | Identify common data elements across these disparate news items.
-10 | Identify tools and develop methodologies for scraping the data.
+20 | Identify tools and develop methodologies for scraping the data.
-15 | Create a database schema for capturing data.
+30 | Method for cleaning HTML (either before data capture or after data capture).
-20 | Execution of data capture within a database.
+10 | Create a database schema for capturing data.
-25 | Method for cleaning HTML (either before data capture or after data capture).
+20 | Clearly document and communicate what data elements will not be captured.
-30 | Clearly document and communicate what data elements will not be captured (BONUS).
+10 | Execution of data capture within a database.